aabbtree77/MNIST-0.17/README.md

-> “Now if you want to do this little dance here for old times sake, Jack, bring it.<br>
+> “Now if you want to do this little dance here for old times sake, Jack, bring it.
 You're gonna end up like a one-legged man in an ass-kicking contest.”<br>
 &ndash; Get Carter, 2000

 ## Matuzas' Deep Network

-This is a fork of an excellent work by Jonas Matuzas who has created one of the best MNIST digit classifiers existing to date (world record error rate, simple network, fast training).
+This is a fork of a little known exceptional result by Jonas Matuzas who has created one of the best MNIST digit classifiers existing to date (world record error rate, simple network with reproducible fast training that fits into 2GB of VRAM).

 Here I will add some details missing in the original repo.

 Firstly, lets see the resulting errors (I average only three networks to save computing time, so the error is 0.18, not 0.17 - 0.16, first label is a true class, second - best prediction, third - secondary prediction):